-The criteria for selecting which water mains are replaced each year are threefold: replace those water mains with the most leaks that are the most challenging to repair and do so in streets with aging pavement.
-IVGID collaborates with the Washoe County Road Department to ensure failing water mains are replaced in advance of any County project to reconstruct, repave, or slurry the streets.
-We also work closely with the North Lake Tahoe Fire Protection District to determine areas where fire flows may not be optimum or additional fire hydrants may be necessary.
+The criteria for selecting which watermains are replaced each year are threefold: replace those water mains with the most leaks that are the most challenging to repair and do so in streets with aging pavement.
+IVGID collaborates with the Washoe County Road Department to ensure failing watermains are replaced in advance of any County project to reconstruct, repave, or slurry the streets.
+IVGID also works closely with the North Lake Tahoe Fire Protection District to determine areas where fire flows may not be optimum or additional fire hydrants may be necessary.
 Doing so ensures that any new water main installed is adequately sized to meet both potable and fire flow capacity requirements.
 This partnership and focus of fire flow capacity allows the District’s water main replacement projects to qualify for grants from the United States Forest Service (USFS) that support fire fighting infrastructure in the Tahoe Basin.
-To date the District has received over $3.5-million in grant funds from the USFS to support fire flow capacity enhancements in Incline Village and Crystal Bay.
+To date, the District has received over $3.5-million in grant funds from the USFS to support fire flow capacity enhancements in Incline Village and Crystal Bay.

-When a new water main is installed, the District utilizes modern materials and industry best practices to ensure the greatest possible design life of the new infrastructure.
+When a new watermain is installed, the District utilizes modern materials and industry best practices to ensure the greatest possible design life of the new infrastructure.
 IVGID Engineering performs the design, engineering, bidding, contract administration, and inspection tasks associated with the project.
 An outside contractor performs the installation work.
-This summer, the District will be replacing water mains and installing new fire hydrants on North Enterprise Street and Oriole Way in Incline Village as well as on Teresa Court and Wassou Road in Crystal Bay.
+This summer, the District will be replacing water mains and installing new fire hydrants on Sawmill Road, Selby Drive, and Pine Cone Road in Incline Village.

 Construction impacts to the project areas may include trench excavation and pavement restoration in the streets, driveways, and parking areas.
 The project is designed to limit the extents and duration of business impacts and any affected property improvements will be restored to pre-construction conditions.
 We ask parcel owners to please advise your guests or tenants of the upcoming project and encourage anyone to contact IVGID Engineering at 775-832-1267 with any questions or concerns.
 IVGID will work to ensure minimal impacts to parking access and normal operations.